sblrm/travo_mate/docs/DEPLOY_VERCEL.md

-# 🚀 Deploying CulturalTrip to Vercel
+# 🚀 Deploying TravoMate to Vercel

-This guide shows how to deploy the CulturalTrip (Vite + React) site to Vercel.
+This guide shows how to deploy the TravoMate (Vite + React) site to Vercel.

 ## Summary (what we'll do)
 - Create a Vercel project linked to this Git repo